 Achill What?
 I haven’t seen it on any guide book…

 The landscapes here are awe-inspiring, and worthy of the front cover of any Ireland travel guide.
-From almost 700 metre cliffs to world-renowned beaches, you’ll be spoilt for choice.
+From enormous cliffs to world-famous beaches, it’s a must-see destination.
 But you may be asking yourself, ‘How come I never heard of the place?!’

 Traditionally, most guests who visit the Emerald Isle will spend a few days in Dublin, then make their way either southwest towards Kerry, followed by Galway and then ultimately back to Dublin.
 Sadly, areas such as Donegal, Sligo, Mayo (to name but a few counties) are often overlooked in guidebooks, which is a great pity.